-220,000 22,000 volunteer hours items sold

 Julian House runs six charity shops in Bath, Frome, Devizes and Trowbridge.
 Not only do they supply us with important income which helps fund our services, but they also encourage people to recycle pre-loved items and free up room in their wardrobe.
 In addition, many customers rely on these shops to find cheap, good-quality clothes, household items and even bikes.
 We also run an eBay shop which sells more specialised items.

-tonnes of waste saved from landfill

-56

-For every £1 spent in a Julian House Charity Shop we generate £12.32 of social investment in our local communities
+For every £1 spent in a Julian House Charity

+Shop we generate £12.32 of social investment in our local communities